 Notes

-- Worcestershire Sauce: Used the gf version.
+- Worcestershire sauce (Gluten-Free version).
 Make sure the sauce should not contain barley malt vinegar.
 In the USA, Lea & Perrins is certified gluten-free!
 In the UK, or Canada it comes with malt vinegar so check the label to verify.
 The best substitute is gluten-free tamari soy sauce.

 - All the ingredients used in this recipe are gluten-free.
 If using store-bought ingredients, check to verify the gluten-free label.